andactan/thesis/README.md

 This will create all the figures and store them inside the `/figures` directory.

 ## Generating Contextual Embeddings
-To generate contextual embeddings for the environment name, run `/environment/context_embeddings.py` as
+To generate contextual embeddings for the environment name, run `context_embeddings.py` in `environment` directory as

 ```bash
 python context_embeddings.py